cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/known-issues.md

 ### Fake timers

-Vitest's [fake timers](https://vitest.dev/guide/mocking.html#timers) do not apply to KV, R2 and Cache simulators.
+Vitest's [fake timers](https://vitest.dev/guide/mocking.html#timers) do not apply to KV, R2 and cache simulators.
 For example, you cannot expire a KV key by advancing fake time.

 ### Automatically re-running tests with `SELF`

-If you are writing integration tests with `SELF`, you must import your Worker's `main` entrypoint in your test file for tests to re-run when files change.
+If you are writing integration tests with `SELF`, you must import your Worker's `main` entry point in your test file for tests to re-run when files change.
 For example, if `main` was set to `./src/index.ts`, include `import "./src/index"` at the top of each test file.
 Vite's module analysis that powers hot-module-reloading is performed statically and currently does not detect the dynamic import of `main` in our test runner.

 ### `console.log()`s with `SELF`